“If you see something, say something.”

 Obviously, human trafficking is an underground business, making firm statistics hard to come by.
 But the facts in cases that come to light are chilling.
 For example, in 2011, two Miami men were found guilty of spending five years luring women into a human trafficking trap.
 They would advertise modeling roles, then when women came to try out, they would drug them, kidnap them, rape them, videotape the violence, and sell it to pornography stores and businesses across the country.

-Not to mention that a very popular Japanese porn company was busted a couple of years ago for forcing dozens of unsuspecting women into shooting porn.
+Not to mention that a very popular Japanese porn company was busted a few years ago for forcing dozens of unsuspecting women into shooting porn.
 They advertised the porn shoots as modeling opportunities, made the models sign complicated contracts, and then blackmailed and forced these women into degrading and abusive shoots.
 One woman was even forced to perform in over 100 pornographic movies.
 How is that acceptable?

 Here is the reality of how porn fuels trafficking and vice versa, as stated by Dr. Karen Countryman-Roswurm: